HeyStenson/WDI-Project-1/README.md

 ### To Do

-* Sprint 8
-Player stats saved to database

-* Sprint 9
-Make game look nice

 * Sprint 10
-Make fun game to play
+Make a game that is fun to play